mrocklin/thesis/nwp.md

 NCAR has forked and adjusted `WRF` for specific situations.
 The Hurricane Weather Research Forecasting Model (`HWRF`) modifies `WRF` to be particularly suitable in the case of severe storms.
 Particular models have been developed to support more perturbed states.

 `WRFDA` is an implementation of `WRF` for data assimilation.
 The latest version contains experimental algorithms for 4D-var, a new numerical technique that uses automatic derivatives to more efficiently assimilate new observations.
-This was done by applying automated AD compilers to a stripped down and version of `WRF` with some troublesome modules rewritten more simply.
-Unfortunately the complete version of `WRF` was not amenable to automated transformation.
+This was done by applying automated AD compilers to a stripped down version of `WRF` with some troublesome modules rewritten more simply.
+Unfortunately, the complete version of `WRF` was not amenable to automated transformation.

 #### Climate

 Growing concern over global warming has spurred research into climate models.
 Meteorological codes like WRF are intended for short-term forecasts, rarely exceeding ten days.
 Climate models simulate the same physical processes but over decade or century timescales.
-Because of the difference in time scale climate models must differ from meteorological models both for computational efficiency and in order to conserve quantities that might not be of interest over the short term.
+Because of the difference in time scale, climate models must differ from meteorological models, both for computational efficiency and in order to conserve quantities that might not be of interest over the short term.

 ### Analysis